-NOT TO MISS: Before reaching the Read House, stroll down cobblestone streets in Historic New Castle, take a turn on the town green and admire many historic buildings that are still in perfect shape after hundreds of years of use.
+Before reaching the Read House, stroll down cobblestone streets in Historic New Castle, take a turn on the town green, and admire many historic buildings that are still in perfect shape after hundreds of years of use.
 The red brick house off of The Strand is a stone’s throw from taverns where Revolutionary War heroes quenched their thirst and colonial merchants pedaled their wares.

-NOT TO MISS: The ultimate treat, The Delaware Shakespeare Festival’s performance, is held each summer in the park.
-Audience members sit on blankets or lawn chairs and eat a picnic before the performance, and then watch as the actors bring the Bard to life in the open-air of a Wilmington evening.
+The ultimate treat, The Delaware Shakespeare Festival’s performance, is held each summer in the park.
+Audience members sit on blankets or lawn chairs and eat a picnic before the performance, and then watch as the actors bring the Bard to life in the open air of a Wilmington evening.

-NOT TO MISS: The Campbell Collection of Soup Tureens, an entire collection of impossibly elegant, covered dishes for soup.
-The collection was originally assembled by Campbell’s Soup Company, but found its home in the Winterthur Museum, a fitting addition to a home where people have always been welcomed and entertained in lavish style.
+The Campbell Collection of Soup Tureens, an entire collection of impossibly elegant, covered dishes for soup.
+The collection was originally assembled by Campbell’s Soup Company but found its home in the Winterthur Museum, a fitting addition to a home where people have always been welcomed and entertained in lavish style.

-When visitors have filled their minds with every kind of art—whether created by nature or man, whether an homage to the past or a glimpse into the future—they have still not seen all of Wilmington.
-Check out Merchant Bar in Wilmington’s cultural district for hip craft cocktails, wine on tap and food you won’t want to—but should—share.
+When visitors have filled their minds with every kind of art—whether created by nature or man, whether an homage to the past or a glimpse into the future—they have still not seen all of Wilmington, Delaware & the Brandywine Valley.
+Check out Merchant Bar in Wilmington’s cultural district for hip craft cocktails, wine on tap, and food you won’t want to—but should—share.
 Wilmington’s Trolley Square neighborhood has an energetic nightlife scene—expect live music and welcoming bars.
-Theatergoers have their choice of great venues, including a variety of plays and concerts at The Playhouse on Rodney Square in the Hotel du Pont and the Candlelight Theater, where patrons are invited to fill their bellies with hearty food and laughter, all within the environs of a big red barn.
+Theatergoers have their choice of great venues, including a variety of plays and concerts at The Playhouse on Rodney Square in the historic Hotel du Pont and the Candlelight Theater, where patrons are invited to fill their bellies with hearty food and laughter, all within the environs of a big red barn.

-The Brandywine Passport is your ticket to exploration within this beautiful corner of Delaware.
-Discover the rich art, history and culture of the area and appreciate the beauty surrounding its most unique attractions.
+The Brandywine Treasure Trail Passport is your ticket to exploration within this beautiful corner of Delaware.
+Discover the rich art, history, and culture of the area and appreciate the beauty surrounding its most unique attractions.
 Plan ahead of your visit with a free Wilmington & the Brandywine Valley Visitors Guide.